Voqh/kwetu-kuwait/README.md

 Supabase credentials are already wired in supabase-client.js.
 If you're setting up your own Supabase project, run schema.sql in the Supabase SQL editor first, then swap in your own project URL and publishable key.
 Status

-🚧 Actively in development.
-Not yet deployed to a public URL.

-Roadmap
- Deploy to a live public URL
- Phone number validation and WhatsApp deep-link handling Finalize status field design (drives both expiry and reporting) Finalize country-code handling for WhatsApp links (used to construct wa.me links, not stored) License

-TBD.

-Recommendations
-- **Server-side edit-window enforcement:** The client shows a 2-minute edit window; enforce this in Postgres/RLS or a Postgres function so updates after the window are rejected server-side.
-- **Row-Level Security & least privilege:** Keep insert/select/update policies tight.
-Use JWT claims or a short-lived edit token to allow edits only for the allowed timeframe.
-- **Input validation on server:** Validate phone numbers, rent numeric ranges, and sanitize descriptions server-side to prevent injection or malformed data.
-- **Optimistic UI + rollback:** Apply optimistic updates on the client for a snappy UX, but rollback if the server returns an error.
-- **Rate limiting & abuse prevention:** Consider server-side rate limits or a lightweight CAPTCHA for anonymous posting to avoid spam.
-- **Use HTTPS & secrets handling:** Never expose service role keys on the client.
-Keep only publishable keys in the frontend; move sensitive actions to server-side functions.
-- **Audit logging:** Store who created/edited a listing (IP, timestamp) to help abuse investigations and to enforce edit windows reliably.